sporniket/isa68k-database/README.md

 	git clone --recurse-submodules https://github.com/sporniket/isa68k-database.git

-Then, open the project with Kicad 6.
+Then, do whatever you want with the TSV files.

 ## 4. Known issues
 See the [project issues](https://github.com/sporniket/isa68k-database/issues) page.